GlebShaucou/rss-tasks/readme/readme.md

 ## Code Example

-Basic use:
+Basic use.
+Suppose that our butler works for us 16 hours per day:
 > HOURS = 16 <br/>

+All the time that he is on duty he should carry the `candelabrum`:
 > WHILE (ONDUTY) <br/>
 >   WALK WITH CANDELABRUM <br/>

+Workday sometimes goes to an end:
 >   HOURS-- <br/>

+At the end of workday our butler is free:
 >   IF (HOURS == 0) <br/>
+>      PUT CANDELABRUM ON FIREPLACE
 >      GO SLEEP
->

 ## Motivation

 `Candelabrum` exists because people's love light and in all periods of humanity history they are were searching of possibilities to take the light on the trip.
-They wanted to take light to next room, to the basement, the the neighbor house, to the closet.
+They wanted to take light to next room, to the basement, the the neighbor house, to the closet. `Candelabrum` can be usefull for you if you create your own secret society. `Candelabrum` can be used in many ceremonies that you will create.

 ## Installation

 1. Find iron
 2. Find forge with smith
 3. Forge 2 iron sticks and small cups for candles
-4. Step below:
+4. Lets make skeleton for our `candelabrum`:

 > TAKE IRON-STICK1 <br/>
+> TAKE IRON-STICK1 <br/>
 > MAKE SKELETON <br/>
 >    PUT IRON-STICK2 ON IRON-STICK2 <br/>

+5. Now you can put so much candle holders on skeleton as you wish:

 > N - number of SMALL-CANDLE-HOLDERS <br />
 > WHILE (N) <br/>
 >   PUT SMALL-CANDLE-HOLDERS ON SKELETON <br/>
 >   N-- <br/>

+6. It's time to make all your dreams come true:

 > TAKE CANDELABRUM = SKELETON <br/>
->

 ## API Reference